 On the benchmarks where the comparison is possible, the harness layer accounts for 30–50% of the score.

 Both on-diagonal dots are Online Mind2Web, the most converged benchmark.
-Where design space is still open (code, customer service, scientific reproducibility), the specialised wrapper does 30–50% of the work.
+Where design space is still open (code, customer service, scientific reproducibility), the specialised harness does 30–50% of the work.
 A model-only baseline does not represent what the same model can do under a real scaffold.

 Harness cost spans $1 to $1,600 per task on HAL.
 If you pay 1,000× more, do you get 1,000× more Δ?